cosmos/cosmos-sdk/store/SPEC_STANDARD.md

 ## History

-This specification was significantly inspired by and derived from , which was in turn derived from Ethereum's [EIP 1](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md).
+This specification was significantly inspired by and derived from IBC's [ICS](https://github.com/cosmos/ibc/blob/main/spec/ics-001-ics-standard/README.md), which was in turn derived from Ethereum's [EIP 1](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md).

 Nov 24, 2022 - Initial draft finished and submitted as a PR